criteo/netcompare/README.md

 ============
 netcompare uses the awesome David Michael Pennington's CiscoConfParse library to parse the configuration files.
 More information in [CiscoConfParse](http://www.pennington.net/py/ciscoconfparse/) documentation.
+It also uses pyyaml library.
-Be sure to install it before using netcompare:
+Be sure to install these before using netcompare:

 ```
     pip install ciscoconfparse
+    pip install pyyaml
 ```

 Documentation